Vercel AI SDK with Next.js

 - Do not add tools until the plain chat loop is stable.

 The SDK is good glue.
-The product still needs boring engineering around it: validation, state, observability, retries, and a UI that explains what happened when the model or network fails.
+It does not remove the need for validation, state, observability, retries, and a UI that explains what happened when the model or network fails.

 What I would not skip

-Before calling this production-ready, I would add a few checks that most demos leave out:
+Before calling this production-ready, I would add checks that most demos leave out:

 - reject empty or oversized prompts before they reach the provider,